style-guides/CoffeeScript/README.md

 ### Chaining

-- Method chains with more than 2 method calls must be wrapped and indented.
+- Method chains with more than 2 method calls MUST be wrapped and indented.

 		$('#items')
 			.find('.selected')